-Inside the nearly 200 square foot space is 1 queen bed, a wood burning stove, foldable chairs, a sink, portable butane burner, and foldable table.
+Inside the nearly 200 square foot space is 1 queen bed, a wood-burning stove, foldable chairs, a sink, portable butane burner, and a foldable table.
 Also, there is a surprisingly large amount of storage and a lot of counter space!

 Kristie thought of everything when she was curating Crystal Peak Lookout.
 From the little library of outdoor books and Idaho authors to the weather log and binoculars for guests to use, this place made us immediately feel at home.

 Want Another Mountaintop Escape?
 Stay In A Yurt Near Boise, Idaho

 You can find more pictures of all the perspectives of the inside on Kristie’s Airbnb listing.

 All of Kristie’s adorable Airbnbs are off-grid and without wifi, including Crystal Peak Lookout.
 However, if you have strong enough cell coverage, you may be able to catch a cell signal since you’re all the way up at 4700-feet elevation.

 To our surprise, when we shared this photo on Instagram, many of you asked about the bathroom situation!
 It’s a compostable outhouse, just steps away from the fire lookout.

 The outhouse has everything you might need, including hand sanitizer, TP, and even sawdust to dump in the bucket to keep any smells at bay!
 Plus, it’s just so darn cute.

 While we did have to get on our snow boots every time we needed to pee, it wasn’t as inconvenient as you might expect.